mukeshkumar108/basic-boilerplate/readme.md

 ## To Do

 * Add basic typography defaults
-* Add basic spcaing defaults
+* Add basic spacing defaults
 * Add basic defaults and variables